source-foundry/FilterListManager/DEFINITIONS.md

 Comment lines (i.e., lines in the definition file that are not intended to be used as part of the definition list) are indicated with either `#` or `//` at the beginning of the line.
 Include one of these two comment indicators at the beginning of each line that is intended to be a comment line in your definition file document.

-Note: Comment indicators can be added to the start of a line that includes a glyph name in order to filter these lines out of the final filter list.
-This is called "commenting out" a glyph.
+Note: Comment indicators can be added to the start of a line that includes a glyph name in order to exclude these lines from the list of glyphs used in a filter.
+This can be helpful if you need to make periodic modifications to sets of glyph names in a given list.
+Simply place a `#` or `//` at the start of the glyph name line to exclude it from the filter list definition.

 ### Example